Kellis Law Firm

 He understands the process of cross-examining police officers and others involved in the administration of sobriety tests and will challenge these tests if improperly given.
 He will photograph the arrest scene and review the police videotape of the stop, when available.
 This is a very important part of building a defense and requires a knowledgeable attorney devoted to DUI law.
 Mr. Kellis works quickly to file pretrial motions to suppress evidence, if possible, which can result in reduced penalties or dismissal of the DUI charge.

 The initial method for determining intoxication during the traffic stop is the field sobriety test.
-After the police officer pulls you over, factors such as whether or not you have alcohol on your breath, slurred speech, or red eyes will be considered.
+After the police officer pulls you over, factors such as whether or not you have alcohol on your breath, slurred speech, or red eyes and glassy eyes will be considered.
 If the officer suspects that you’re intoxicated, you’ll be asked to get out of the car and perform several tests, such as the one-legged stand, walk a straight line, and horizontal gaze nystagmus.
-The purpose of field sobriety testing is to help the officer determine if you are intoxicated or otherwise impaired and should be arrested for DWI.
+The purpose of field sobriety testing is to help the officer determine if you are intoxicated or otherwise impaired and should be arrested for DUI.
 At least two clues of intoxication must be detected.
-Field sobriety tests are given at the discretion of the police officer.
+Field sobriety tests are given at the discretion of the police officer and are considered voluntary.

 The breathalyzer test, usually administered at the police station, is important evidence used against you by the prosecution.
 This machine measures the amount of alcohol in your blood, referred to as BAC.
 Since 2003, and the passage of Act 24, the illegal blood alcohol content for drivers 21 years old and over in Pennsylvania is .08 or higher.
 If you are under 21, you are considered to be DUI if your BAC is .02 or greater.
 Breath machines require maintenance and calibration, and sometimes give faulty readings.
 There is also the possibility of human error from the police officer administering the test.
 According to the National Highway Traffic Safety Administration (NHTSA) an estimated 23 percent of drivers tested with a breathalyzer will have a BAC higher than their actual blood alcohol content.